-We offer a unique service to indoor venues who wish to offer their visitors unusual and insightful entertainment of the highest quality.
+We offer a unique service to indoor venues or venues with limited outdoor space who wish to offer their visitors unusual and insightful entertainment of the highest quality.
 We have done so at the V & A Museum as part of their Gothic Exhibition, at The British Library for their Henry VIII Man and Monarch Exhibition and at Stoke Pottery Museum & Art Gallery as part of the Staffordshire Hoard display.
 We have also worked at numerous smaller regional museums and historic venues where there is no outdoor space to fly.
-We are the only people EVER to have taken live animals into the Natural History Museum....so anything is possible!
+We are the only people EVER to have taken live birds into The Natural History Museum and the only falconers to have worked in the historic dockyard at the National Museum of the Royal Navy....anything is possible with thought and planning!

 We are demonstrators, performers, interpreters and story tellers... not just falconers so we don't have to free-fly birds to be interesting!
 We can work to themes as listed on our "Periods" page, we can complement visiting artefacts or special exhibitions, we can re-create images from tapestry and art, we can even work as part of a wider historical scene.
 And depending upon your facilities we can erect our indoor exhibition in a gallery, on a landing, in a lecture theatre or on a concourse.

 Every performance requires a stage and ours is the Hawk Mews; a small period scene that we create in a suitable indoor space comprising live birds safely tethered to period perches and around them a variety of period props, falconry equipment, pottery, fabrics, furniture and a real falconer.
 The mews is always a popular attraction in its own right and allows visitors to view the birds, take photographs and ask questions.
 We have a simple free-standing safety barrier and provide floor protectors.

 In our experience museums prefer one of the following 2 event formats:-